hgyxbll/cheat/README.md

 ### 5.6   Debugging

-It is not possible to attach a breakpoint to any of the identifiers that are part of the programming interface.
+It is not possible to attach a breakpoint to any of the identifiers that are part of the public interface, because they are all preprocessor directives.

 Attaching one to `CHEAT_GET(name)` or `cheat_check()` should work instead.

+### 5.7   Printing

+Streams are captured by default, so it is not possible to print things on the screen while the tests are running.

+However using the `CHEAT_NO_WRAP` option with the `--dangerous` option allows bypassing stream capturing.

 ## 6   Screenshots